Medically reviewed by Kaci Durbin, MD. Last updated on Jul 2, 2021.

 Store at room temperature away from moisture and heat.

-Initial dose: 10 mg orally once a day for 7 days, followed by 20 mg orally once a day for an additional 7 days
+Viibryd starting dose is typically 10 mg orally once a day for 7 days, followed by 20 mg orally once a day for an additional 7 days

 What happens if I miss a dose?